dinhhuy258/vintellij/README.md

 Plug 'dinhhuy258/vintellij'
 ```
 The default mapping is
-- <leader>gcd to go to the definition from the symbol under cursor
+- <Leader>cgd to go to the definition from the symbol under cursor
+- <Leader>cgh to find the hierarchies for the symbol under cursor
+- <Leader>cgu to find all of the occurrences of the symbol under cursor
-- <leader>co to open the current file from vim by intelliJ
+- <Leader>co to open the current file from vim by intelliJ
-- <leader>ci to suggest possible imports by the symbol under cursor
+- <Leader>ci to suggest possible imports by the symbol under cursor

 if you want to make your own custom keymap, then put the following in your `.vimrc`